Skip to content

 You might want to change the term of your loan with your refinance, too.

-If your income has gone up since you initially took out the loan, refinancing to a short-term loan (say a 10-year one instead of a 30-year one) can help you pay it off sooner with larger monthly payments.
+If your income has gone up since you initially took out the loan, refinancing to a short-term loan (say, a 10-year loan instead of a 30-year) can help you pay it off sooner.
+Your monthly payments will be larger, but you’ll save lots of interest over the life of the loan.

 If your income drops, you might want to refinance into a longer-term loan to help lower your payments and monthly costs.